tonyc/open890/README.md

 If you are knowledgeable in Docker, you can use the supplied Dockerfile to run open890:

-Build the image:

-    docker build -t open890 .

-Start a container using the image, exposing the internal server to your host:
+Build the image, and start a container using the image, exposing the internal server to your host:

-    docker run -p 4000:4000 -it --rm open890:latest
+    make docker

 You should now be able to access http://localhost:4000

+If you would like to just build the image, you can run `make build_docker`.

 ## Binary releases